ronlawrence/cardano.github.io/_posts/2017-03-10-counting-large-numbers.md

 <img src="/assets/images/post-images/counting-chart.png" alt="Stored vs Retrieved"
 style="width: 40%; max-width: 350px; display: block; margin: 0 auto" />

-##References
+### References
-[1] Counting Large Numbers of Events in Small Registers , Morris 1978.
+* Counting Large Numbers of Events in Small Registers , Morris 1978.

-[2] I will talk about the very interesing QConLondon 2007 presentation "The Move to AI: From HFT to Laplace Demon" by Albert Bifet, Eric Horesnyi in a later post.
+* I will talk about the very interesing QCon London 2017 presentation "The Move to AI: From HFT to Laplace Demon" by Albert Bifet, Eric Horesnyi in a later post.